xp-pgrs-unofficial-guide/xp_pgrs_unofficial_online_guide/tex-to-json-issue.md

 Currently, I use instructions in prompt.txt to transform for each chapter.

 1. Still need some labour
-2. Image storage and loading needs to be handled
+2. Cannot click to expand images
+3. Need to handle pdf files